 Winner: Sony WF-SP800N

-Sony has taken a very realistic approach when it comes to the construction of these two sets of truly wireless earbuds.
+Sony has taken a very realistic approach when it comes to the construction of these two sets of truly wireless bluetooth earbuds.
 Planned for general daily use and travel, the WF-1000XM3 emphasizes style, comfort, and convenience as such.
 The charging case uses NFC for fast and simple pairing with Android phones, and in terms of size it falls in the middle ground: the case is larger than the ultra-small case of AirPods Pro but smaller than the case that comes with the Momentum True Wireless 2 or MW07 Plus.

 The earbuds come with a generous range of six different tips for silicone ears to help you achieve the best fit possible.